RamprakashRP/PRODIGY_DS_04/README.md

 # 🎉 Fourth Internship Milestone: Sentiment Analysis on Twitter Data 📊

-Exciting milestone!
-I’ve successfully completed my **4th internship task** as a **Data Scientist Intern** at **Prodigy InfoTech**! 🙌
+I am thrilled to share that I've successfully completed my **4th internship task** as a **Data Scientist Intern** at **Prodigy InfoTech**! 🙌

 ## Task Overview
-**Task**: Conduct **Sentiment Analysis** on Twitter tweets data to classify tweets as **racist/sexist** or **not** using **Natural Language Processing (NLP)**. 🤖
+**Task**: Conduct **Sentiment Analysis** on Twitter tweets to classify them as either **racist/sexist** or **not** using **Natural Language Processing (NLP)**. 🤖

 ### Objective:
-The primary objective of this project was to develop a model that can accurately identify and classify tweets based on their content, helping to address issues of racism and sexism in online communications.
+The main goal of this project was to develop a model capable of accurately identifying and classifying tweets based on their content, thereby addressing issues of racism and sexism in online communication.

 ## My Approach:

 1. **Data Preprocessing**:
-   - Cleaned and preprocessed the Twitter data to prepare it for analysis.
+   - Cleaned and preprocessed the Twitter data to make it ready for analysis.
-   - Handled missing values, removed duplicates, and performed text normalization (e.g., tokenization, lowercasing).
+   - Addressed missing values, removed duplicates, and performed text normalization (e.g., tokenization, lowercasing).

 2. **Exploratory Data Analysis (EDA)**:
-   - Conducted EDA to gain insights into the data distribution and identify patterns.
+   - Conducted EDA to gain insights into data distribution and identify patterns.
    - Analyzed the frequency of racist/sexist content and visualized key statistics.

 3. **Model Training**: